COBALT-lensing/py-self-lensing/README.md

 # py-self-lensing

-A Python module for generating and fitting light curves and RV time series for self-lensing binaries.
+A Python module for generating and fitting light curves and radial velocity time series for self-lensing binaries.
+Includes three effects in light curves: self-lensing, Doppler boosting, and ellipsoidal variations.
+Includes eccentricity in RV, but not in light curves (yet).

 ## Installing